-We required at least 10 cases and controls in the long-term user and non-user group for a drug-cancer estimates for all drug cancer combinations by comparing the HR estimates from the statistical models with and without adjustment.
+We required at least 10 cases and controls in the long-term user and non-user group for a drug-cancer combination to be analyzed.

-In order to quantify the effect of covariates on effect estimates, we calculated the change in HR
+To quantify the effect of covariates on effect estimates, we calculated the change in HR estimates for all drug-cancer combinations by comparing the HR estimates from the statistical models with and without adjustment.

-All statistical analyses were performed using R version 3.4.4 (http://cran.r-project.org).
+All statistical analyses were performed using R version 3.4.4 (http:// cran.r-project.org).